Teaching about Veterans Day in special education

 We all know our students need a lot of repetition (preferably with variety) to fully master new material.
 There was no way my students could learn and remember everything I wanted them to about this holiday with only one day’s worth of lessons.

-First, I reinforced the content of the books I had written through allowing students to “take notes” on the important points.
-Since most of my students were non-readers, and almost none of them could write legibly, I found circle maps, using pictures, was the best way for them to independently record this information.
+First, I reinforced the content of the books I had written by having students “take notes” on the key points.
+Since most of my students were non-readers and almost none of them could write legibly, I found that circle maps using pictures were the best way for them to independently record this information.
 I always had 2 versions available.
 One circle map would be errorless.
 Students just needed to cut out the pictures and place them in the circle.
-The other circle map had wrong answers (or distractors) mixed in.
-This was perfect for my older and higher level students.
+The other circle map had incorrect answers (distractors) mixed in.
+This was perfect for my older and higher-level students.

 Circle map

-I like to integrate a theme into as many subjects as possible to help students with generalization.
-So, we did some patterns in math that used common picture symbols from unit.
+I like to integrate a theme across as many subjects as possible to help students generalize.
+So, we did some patterns in math that used common picture symbols from the unit.

 Simple pattern worksheets